Tourism Module Program

 Program Costs

-TMP participants will be required to provide a $5,000 match in cash or in approved in-kind contributions.
+TMP participants will be required to provide a minimum of $2,500 in cash and approximately $2,500 in approved in-kind contributions.
 SWT will provide program management for the TMP in collaboration with local partners.
 This includes logistics, facilitation, communications, research, and reporting.
-In-kind contributions can include lodging, meals, workshop venues, and event catering.
+In-kind contributions can include collateral, lodging, meals, event venues, and catering.

 All work must be completed within the calendar year and may focus on outdoor recreation, scenic byways, cultural heritage, or other forms of tourism, based on stakeholder preferences and expert availability.